 As well as enjoying the historic sights of Orvieto, most visitors leave with a fondness for the surrounding landscape.
 Dotted with olive and cypress trees and grape vines, this is the rural Italy you’ve seen on so many postcards.
 For the best views of the Umbrian countryside, and the best photo opps, head to the town walls which are just to the north of Piazza San Giovenale.

 Which of these day trips by train from Italy's major cities would you most like to take?
 Please tell me in the comments below.

-This article was sponsored by Rail Plus but all words and suggested day trips are my own!
+This article was sponsored by Rail Plus (now Rail Europe) but all words and suggested day trips are my own!